Pregnancy Calculator

 Your pregnancy due date, or estimated date of delivery (EDD), is calculated based on the date of your last menstrual period (LMP).
 This can be counter-intuitive, since fertilization generally occurs around the time of ovulation (about two weeks after your period).

 Your due date is calculated by adding nine months to the first day of the last period, subtracting 21 days, then adding your previous cycle length.
-This method accounts for differences in menstrual cycle length among individuals.
+This method ensures accuracy by accounting for differences in menstrual cycle length among individuals.

 How is my due date calculated based on IVF transfer date?